UK Council for Psychotherapy

 Psychotherapy and counselling in Central London, Camden, near Kings Cross - self destructive behaviour, self-destructive tendencies

 The rebel in us may have a lot of energy.
 It can be as if any structure we are given, we take as an imposition.
 We have to break the rules, be non-conformist.
 We must do something we have to rebel against, often impulsively, as if we "get off" on it.
 This can excite us, yet we may ultimately have a reckless disregard for our & others' welfare.
 Sometimes burning down bridges may be exactly what we need to do, yet another occasions it may be counter-productive.
 (Building bridges, not walls, may be challenging for some of us.)
 As an aspect of our self-destructive tendencies a part of us may also additively enjoy sabotaging things, getting a reaction, even if it is a negative one.
 We have to say "No" to something, but our choice might not be free.
 It can be as if our will gets captured, that actually we don't have a choice.
 Sometimes our "inner rebel" can act as a form of protection for us.
 And some of this may go back to when younger as a way to protect our self against being consumed by controlling parents, where we may have put our focus on resisting, not wanting to be controlled and we continue to do this now.
 We may have learnt to resist not only an authoritarian parent but now also have an automatic, authoritarian, controlling voice inside us, stopping us acting in life when we need to.
-So this frequently unconscious part of us can be in internal resistance affecting our procrastination, who has to be in reaction, carrying the voice of a resistant, defiant, rebellious child - "You will not tell me, make me, I can do whatever I want", "No one tells me what to do - even myself" or "I've got to do it right or perfect, so I won't bother", so we abandon our self.
+So this frequently unconscious part of us can be in internal resistance affecting our procrastination, who has to be in reaction, carrying the voice of a resistant, defiant, rebellious child under pressure from expectations - "You will not tell me, make me, I can do whatever I want", "No one tells me what to do - even myself" or "I've got to do it right or perfect, so I won't bother", so we abandon our self.
 Yet from our adult self who becomes aware of how we want to be from our highest good, we can consciously choose a different voice to our resistant child or internalised controlling parent, trust and be in our own inner authority, take loving action now rather than re-enact from the controlling or resisting parts of us from our past (see also Power Struggles Inside Our Head).
 We may also need to get past our ego wounded self, by taking a few deep breaths, breathing into our heart, evoking our kind, loving, compassionate, wise, purposeful self.
 There may also be a bullying, judgemental, critical, wounded part of us telling ourself we are not good enough.
 This inner struggle immobilises us.
 However when we no longer come from our wounded self, but from our loving self who takes charge and is willing to learn what is loving for ourself and others, we are then able to compassionately act as our behaviour comes from connecting with our free will and choosing our primary intentions.
 Counselling & psychotherapy can explore this "having to revolt against something" process with you, and see if you are willing to give yourself permission for your "No" & your "Yes".

 Counselling in Central London, Camden, Kings Cross - self-sabotage, self destructive behavior